pixie-io/blog.px.dev/content/blog/ebpf-portability/index.md

 }
 ```

 This code is similar to the original, but the counts map is now indexed by the PID plus the timestamp of when the process was started.
-To get the start time of a PID, however, we needed to read the internal kernel struct called the `task_struct`
+To get the start time of a PID, however, we needed to read the internal kernel struct called the `task_struct`.

 When the program above is compiled, it uses `linux/sched.h` to know where in the `task_struct` the `group_leader` and `real_start_time` fields are located.
 These offsets are hard-coded into the bytecode.